mak-raiaan/MusDis-Sports_Dataset/README.md

 - **Fine-Grained Attention Module** for enhanced feature selection
 - **Multimodal Geometric Correspondence Module** for aligning modalities

-This design enables robust assessment of ergonomic risk by leveraging both pose geometry and visual cues.
+This design enables robust assessment of ergonomic risk by Utilizing both pose geometry and visual cues.

 ---